Vitaliy-Dob/leet-code/README.md

 # 100. Same Tree
 Given two binary trees, write a function to check if they are the same or not.
 Two binary trees are considered the same if they are structurally identical and the nodes have the same value.
+# 21. Merge Two Sorted Lists
+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.